 Reflecting and reinforcing the conventional wisdom, an influential paper by Adam Cox and Thomas Miles presents judicial voting at the Gingles and totality-of-circumstances stages of Section 2 cases as a test of the hypothesis that doctrinal “rules” constrain judges more than “standards.”
 Cox and Miles show that Democratic and Republican judges vote to find the Gingles conditions satisfied at roughly the same rates.
 However, in the pre-1994 period, Democratic judges nearly always voted for liability conditional on passing the Gingles test, whereas the probability of a Republican vote for liability (conditional on Gingles) was only about 0.5.
 In the post-1994 period, the Democratic-Republican gap in liability votes disappeared.
 Cox and Miles argue that changes in the mix of cases gave Democratic judges a partisan incentive to vote against liability in the post-1994 period.
 These judges were able to adjust their behavior at the unconstrained second stage of vote-dilution cases (the “totality of circumstances”), but not at the rule-like Gingles stage.

-However, Cox and Miles’s “Gingles constraint” hypothesis is undermined by two very important results that appear in their regression tables but are barely mentioned in the text of their paper.
+However, Cox and Miles’s “Gingles constraint” hypothesis is undermined by two very important results that appear in their regression results but are barely mentioned in the text of their paper.
 African-American judges diverge more from white judges when voting on the Gingles test, than when voting for or against liability conditional on the Gingles test being met.
 Similarly the effect of an African-American co-panelist on voting by non-black judges is larger at the Gingles than at the totality-of-circumstances stage.
 These results suggest that the Gingles “rules” are if anything less constraining than the totality-of-circumstances “standard” for liability.

 Cox and Miles also ignore a very plausible legal explanation for the huge pre-1994 difference in Democratic and Republican voting for liability, conditional on the Gingles factors being met.
 During this period, it was open to lower courts to adopt either the liability-standard interpretation of the Gingles factors, or the potential-remedy interpretation.
 The Cox and Miles results suggest that Democratic judges initially adopted the former interpretation—in line with Brennan’s plurality opinion—whereas Republicans in the lower courts presumably emphasized that five justices in Gingles were not fully on board Brennan’s train.
 In 1994, the Supreme Court in De Grandy reversed a district court for treating Gingles as a liability standard.
 Cox and Miles’s demonstration of a marked post-1994 change in liability-stage voting by Democratic judges may reflect nothing more than De Grandy’s rejection of the liability-standard gloss on Gingles.